 When I was in middle school, I rode Bus #9 every day.
 We lived “out in the country” which means my family had land just beyond the city that we paid other people to mow for us.
-A school bus seemed exciting and Disney-like, but it was really just an introduction to my current life of drugs and mental illness.

 Our bus driver was Jake/Jack– a man who alternated between these two names, depending on whether he was in a good mood or a bad mood.
 I sat amongst the cool kids in the back, though I wasn’t one of them.
 Laura, a tall girl with hips, once offered me a cigarette.
 I declined, and was thus assumed to be uninterested when she graduated to selling weed out of her zippered CD case.
 JakeJack either didn’t notice, or he didn’t mind.
 Of course, he had a soft spot for all of the pretty girls and would occasionally bring them tiny iced cakes.

 “A beautiful cake for a beautiful girl,” he would say.

 I was far too frizzy and bespectacled to ever qualify for baked goods, but I was not immune to the paper he plastered all over the bus one afternoon.
 We climbed in like normal and were amazed to see every surface—including the windows—was covered in printer paper with different languages written on them.
 No one spoke Italian or Russian or Portuguese, but he refused to translate for us.

 “It is poetry that you whisper in the bedroom,” he said with a wink.